-This blended three-week course is designed for students who want to broaden their critical thinking and world’s perspective in social inequalities and how they negatively affect populations.
-One week will be conducted online, and then the class will travel to Fortaleza and Belo Horizonte for a hands-on examination and recognition of the impact of social injustice and social inequality in a developing context for two weeks.
+This blended 3-week course is designed for students who want to broaden their critical thinking and world’s perspective in social inequalities.
+One week will be conducted online, and then the class will travel to Fortaleza for a hands-on examination and recognition of the impact of social injustice and social inequality in a developing context for two weeks.

 An underlying theme of this course is the interplay between poverty, social, environment, culture, education, and health aspects in a middle-resource country.
 Through oral and writing debriefings and reflective essays, students will be able to compare and contrast the Brazilian context to the social inequalities of the United States.
 Meaningful active learning experiences include case studies, videos, peer and group discussions, engaged discussion sessions with TCNJ and Brazilian students alike.

 Course: PBH 255 / PBHG 665: Social Inequalities in a Developing Context – The Case of Brazil